TheMightyBoops/DistJavaChapterOneProject/readme.md

 5) make it look like the beer thing
 6) make model more complex
 7) add a way to add items to cart

+Should have:
+Cart is continuoussly added to

+Like to see
+- quantity
+- delete from cart
+-